skonfig/extra/type/__nextcloud/man.rst

 nextcloud configuration is broken and must be resolved manually: Move the data directory to the correct location or change the configuration to point to the old destination and retry.

+It aborts if it should migrate to a SQLite database.
+This will be done before the upstream migration script is executed, as it would throw the same error.

 EXAMPLES